Common Conditions That Vision Therapy Helps

 - Convergence insufficiency

-Dr. Barnes utilizes the latest technology to create a custom vision therapy program designed to “teach” the eyes and the parts of the brain that control the vision system to work as they should for clear, comfortable vision.
+Dr. Barnes and Dr. Lyerly utilize the latest technology to create a custom vision therapy program designed to “teach” the eyes and the parts of the brain that control the vision system to work as they should for clear, comfortable vision.
 Vision therapy can resolve many vision problems on its own.
 In other circumstances, vision therapy completed before or after surgery can help improve the outcome.